(1) The records referred to in section 355 (records of resolutions etc) relating to the previous ten years must be kept available for inspection—

 unless they have at all times been kept at the company's registered office.

-(3) The records must be open to the inspection of any member of the company without charge.
+(3) The records must be open to the inspection of any

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.